How to echo or print an array in PHP?

 Displays structured information about the given variable that returned representation is valid PHP code.

-Note that because browser condense multiple whitespace characters (including newlines) to a single space (answer) you need to wrap above functions in <pre></pre>
+Note that because browser condense multiple whitespace characters (including newlines) to a single space (answerarrow-up-right) you need to wrap above functions in <pre></pre> to display result in correct format.

 Also there is another way to printing array content with certain conditions.